lancesmithcc/ALMANIAC/tasks.md

 The app is fully functional with:
 - ✅ Working authentication system
 - ✅ Complete database structure
-- ✅ AI insights that **always provide value** regardless of data amount
+- ✅ Insights that **always provide value** regardless of data amount
 - ✅ Moon phase and astrological guidance
 - ✅ Permaculture recommendations
 - ✅ Weather integration